kantarcise/mspritu.github.io/_research/Audio_Emotion_Recognation.md

 data normalization to eliminate speaker or corpus dependency.
 Recognition performance obtained for the well known VAM and EMO-DB corpora show that the classification accuracy achieved by the proposed feature set outperforms the reported benchmarking results particularly for valence both for natural and acted emotional data.

-This is a description of your talk, which is a markdown files that can be all markdown-ified like any other post.
-Yay markdown!